Archaeological Park of Dion: The Villa of Dionysus

-The Thermal Baths
+The thermal baths

 All the thermal baths have the same structure as they have a pool with cold water basins and other basins with differently tempered water.
 Also the type of heating, by a hypocaust-system lying under the floor, is the same for all mentioned thermal baths.

 The great thermal baths were built in the 2nd century AD.
 A hall covered with a mosaic floor leads to the bathing cabins and the water basins.
 There were rooms where Asclepios was worshiped.
 Since the thermal baths also served as a place for social gatherings, an Odeon was built for social events such as readings, plays, or musical performances in the complex.
 The shops and toilets were still part of the thermal baths.

 The so-called "thermal baths of the main street" are located east of the main street, opposite the wall with the stone armors and shields.
 The equipment was comparable to the large thermal baths, the area was only a lot smaller.

 The thermal baths on the market can be found at the north-east end of the Roman market.
 Mosaic flooring and a reception hall decorated with paintings are the special features of these baths.